 - Reconsider how you manage employee performance.
 Are you incentivizing too much or too little?
 How are employees rewarded for a job well done, if at all?
 What’s the performance review process like, and is it actually helpful?
-Use the answers you come up with to reorient or upgrade your performance management system to one that tracks the right metrics, ensures the review process is constructive, and provides enough feedback and incentive so employees know how to meet their goals and grow in the way they want.
+Use the answers you come up with to reorient or upgrade your performance management system to one that tracks the right metrics, ensures the review process is constructive, and provides enough feedback and incentive so employees know how to meet their goals and grow in the way they want

 - Try something new.
 This can be anything — a new technology, workflow, management practice, philosophy, or team member.
 Injecting your current culture with new ideas and solutions shows employees you’re serious about creating a more functional, supportive, and productive workplace.
 Newness breathes life into goals and projects.
 And it also enables the company to be more innovative and competitive in today’s world.

 A culture can’t be fixed immediately or with just one action or tool.
 It takes time, creativity, and an earnest desire to truly turn around a work environment that’s become negative.
 But once you’ve identified the specific cultural problems to address, you can start implementing solutions to create a more positive outcome.
 One solution mentioned above has to do with how you manage the performance and recognition of your employees.
 Download the guide below to get started on implementing a better approach to rewarding your team.